JAdraz/core_finalproject/README.md

 ## Introduction

-This is my Bootcamp Final Project where I created a dashboard about face recognition 📹.
+This is my Bootcamp Final Project where I created a face recognition dashboard 📹.
 It is my second real project since I jumped into data analytics field.
 You are going to find how I did it.
 I hope you like it 🤟

 [Back to Table of Content](#table-of-content)